Hook

 Closing

 Adam’s eye is more than a security tool; it’s a living, breathing reminder that cyber safety is a collective effort.
 In 2025, the line between tech and people blurs, and the smartest teams are the ones that blend AI alerts with real‑time human insight.
-By treating every coworker as both a potential target and a potential defender, you turn everyday vigilance into a resilient shield.
+Which means by treating every coworker as both a potential target and a potential defender, you turn everyday vigilance into a resilient shield.
 The next time Adam spots a suspicious email, remember: it’s not just a warning—it's a chance to learn, grow, and keep the whole office safe.